JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

 4. **Shrink.io (shrtn.io)**: A lightweight, privacy-focused URL shortener using SQLite by default (so no database server is required) and deployable via Docker.
 It emphasizes ease of use, privacy, and developer-friendly features.[6]

 5. Other notable mentions from a curated list include Polr, Lstu, Blink, and goshorly—all open source with various programming languages and features.[4][8]

-These options provide scalable, customizable, and self-hostable link shortening solutions that you can deploy either via Docker or direct installation depending on your infrastructure and preferences.

 For ease and feature richness, Shlink, Kutt, and YOURLS are highly recommended starting points for a self-hosted URL shortener.